 Create a new NSX-T environment on a separate hardware with a topology of your choice.
-This new NSX-T environment coexists while you are still using the existing NSX Data Center for vSphere environment.
+This new NSX-T environment coexists while you are still using the existing NSX-V environment.

 The following procedure outlines the high-level workflow to prepare a new NSX-T environment.
 For detailed steps about deploying the NSX-T infrastructure, see the NSX-T Data Center Installation Guide.